Refused: Rumours (2010–2011)

 In March 2010, Epitaph Records put up the old Refused website online with the words "Coming Soon."
 Rumours spread across the Internet about what the new website could indicate, including speculation of a reunion.
 Citing an anonymous source "close to the situation," Punknews.org unofficially announced that the band would perform at European music festivals in 2010.
 Dennis Lyxzén denied claims of a Refused reformation as he and David Sandström were busy with AC4.
 The new band website was later announced to be a promotional site for a reissue of Refused's final album, The Shape of Punk to Come.
 The reissue, released on 8 June 2010, is a three-disc set with an unreleased live album recorded in 1998 and the Refused Are Fucking Dead DVD documentary in addition to the full original album.

 In November 2011, multiple posters said to be for the upcoming 2012 Coachella Festival appeared on several Internet sites, and the line-ups included Refused.
 This started new rumours of a long-awaited reunion.

-Reunion (2012)

-During BBC Radio 1's "Punk Show" on 2 January 2012, Mike Davies stated that Refused, along with At the Drive-In would be reforming in 2012.
-On 9 January 2012, it was announced that Refused would be performing for the 2012 Coachella Festival.
-The reunion was confirmed via Dennis Lyxzén's Facebook page.
-This was highly contested considering the band's original and explicit declaration to never reunite.
-Later that day, it was announced that they would also be playing at Way Out West Festival in Gothenburg, Sweden.
-They also headlined the Groezrock festival in Belgium.
-The confirmation that Refused would be UK exclusives at Sonisphere Festival in the UK was made on 20 February.
-However, in light of Sonisphere UK's subsequent cancellation, Refused were officially booked by Download Festival on 3 April, to perform at Donington Park instead.
-On 29 February, Refused played a secret show in Umeå, their first live performance since 1998.
-Refused were also confirmed for the Rock for People festival in Czech Republic.
-They appeared for the first time on TV in America on Late Night with Jimmy Fallon on 18 July 2012.

-On 23 August 2012 Refused indicated by a Facebook post that their reunion was for 2012 only and not a continuation of their career.
-On 24 August 2012, it was announced that Refused would undertake a theatre tour of Australia for the first time ever that November.
-The after party for Refused's show on 15 December 2012 in Fabriken, Umeå saw brief reunions from related Umeå hardcore bands Abhinanda and Final Exit, as well as some rarely performed songs from Refused.
-Redd Kross also performed on the evening.